wtg/shuttletracker/README.md

 ## Setting up

 1. [Install Go](https://golang.org/doc/install).
-Shuttle Tracker targets Go 1.7 and newer, but we recommend using the latest Go stable release.
+Shuttle Tracker targets Go 1.11 and newer, and we recommend using the latest Go stable release.
-2. Ensure your `$GOPATH` is set correctly, and `$GOPATH/bin` is in your `$PATH`
-3. Run `go get github.com/wtg/shuttletracker`
-4. Install `govendor` by running `go get -u github.com/kardianos/govendor`
+2. Clone the repository to your computer.
+On macOS, Linux, or WSL, this can be done with `git clone git@github.com:wtg/shuttletracker.git`.
+If you receive a "permission denied" error, ensure you have [added your SSH key to your GitHub account](https://help.github.com/articles/connecting-to-github-with-ssh/).
-5. Switch to the Shuttle Tracker directory (`$GOPATH/src/github.com/wtg/shuttletracker`)
+3. Switch to the Shuttle Tracker directory (`cd shuttletracker`)
-6. Run `govendor sync`
+4. Run `go build ./...`
-7. Ensure you have [Postgres downloaded](https://www.postgresql.org/download/), installed, and running.
-On macOS, prefer installing it with Homebrew.
+5. Ensure you have [Postgres downloaded](https://www.postgresql.org/download/), installed, and running.
+On macOS, Homebrew makes this easy.
-8. Run `createdb shuttletracker` to create a Postgres database.
+6. Run `createdb shuttletracker` to create a Postgres database.
 9. Rename `conf.json.sample` to `conf.json`
 10. Edit `conf.json` with the following, if necessary:
     - `API.MapboxAPIKey`: Necessary for creating routes through the admin interface.
 [Create your own token](https://www.mapbox.com/help/how-access-tokens-work/) or ask a Shuttle Tracker developer to provide you with one.